lifofernandez/Image-Translation/README.md

 # Image Translation
-Some bash lines to extract text from images with Teserract (make shure you have it working) and then translate it using [git.io/trans](https://github.com/soimort/translate-shell) (included in vendor folder).
+Some bash lines to extract text from images with Teserract (make shure you have it working -for jpg/tif convertion you will also need ImageMagick) and then translate it using [git.io/trans](https://github.com/soimort/translate-shell) (included in vendor folder).

 ## Usage
 ```
 $ mkdir imgs tifs txts trns